 In-Person work

 In-person work, or traditional office work, is the most dependent on physical space.
-Being in the same room can be the best way for group collaboration or to have a one-on-one conversation.
+Being in the same room can be the best way to facilitate group collaboration or have a one-on-one conversation.
 Please come in and close the door.
 Look someone in the eye.
-Technology is making this more possible to do this remotely, but hardly anyone would argue that a face-to-face meeting isn’t the best way for some types of personal exchanges.
+Technology is making it more possible to do this remotely, but hardly anyone would argue that a face-to-face meeting isn’t the best way for some types of personal exchanges.

 A big question for office furniture makers becomes: What kind of work really needs to be done in this mode?
 What is the requirement for this work?
 How much open space?
 How much privacy?
-Today, manufacturers celebrate the need for a variety of workspaces to accommodate varied user preferences and use cases.
-The idea is to let people choose where they want to work and let them float around.
+Today, manufacturers celebrate the need for a diverse range of workspaces to accommodate various user preferences and use cases.
+The idea is to let people choose where they want to work and allow them to float around.
 This makes sense except that you’re building in excess capacity by design – not all spaces will be fully utilized at any given time.
 How much couch time will be needed?
-Cost and space utilization studies will lead to decreasing the overall footprint, so not everyone will be able to fit in the building all at once.
+Cost and space utilization studies will lead to a decrease in the overall footprint, so not everyone will be able to fit in the building at once.
 Workers who float may drift even farther.

 Individual work

-Heads-down individual work is what happens when you need to get away from distractions.
+Heads-down individual work is what happens when you need to focus on a task without distractions.
 In an office, you’d close the door.
 What does it take for someone to really concentrate?
-It’s more an issue for psychology than furniture, which is why books about modes for thinking and habits have come to the forefront.
-While technology has empowered some individual work, the huge volume of notifications from email, chats, texts, messaging services, phones, wearables, and desktops have led to the emergence of technological snooze buttons on all major platforms.
+It’s more of an issue for psychology than furniture, which is why books about modes for thinking and habits have come to the forefront.
+While technology has empowered some individuals to work independently, the overwhelming volume of notifications from email, chats, texts, messaging services, phones, wearables, and desktops has led to the emergence of technological snooze buttons on all major platforms.

-What furniture is needed for individual work may be less a mystery than where it’s located.
+What furniture is needed for individual work may be less of a mystery than where it’s located.
 The wobbly rise of WeWork and the broader emergence of shared spaces is shaping the office ownership landscape.
 It’s also creating new user expectations for an even greater diversity of workspaces, but those places still need furniture.
 A question for furniture makers will be where people go for individual work.
-It will be in offices to some degree, but also co-working spaces, coffee shops, airports, hotel rooms, and homes.
+It will be used in offices to some degree, as well as in co-working spaces, coffee shops, airports, hotel rooms, and homes.
 We might ask ourselves: Where else do we find people in a corner trying to get some work done?

 Distance work

-Business travelers are used to working from a distance already.
+Business travelers are accustomed to working remotely already.
 Road warriors come to rely on office-like necessities – wifi on the airplane, airline clubs, hotels with lobbies that double as collaborative spaces, a desk in the room with power, or a phone charger at the bar.

 Technology continues to offer alternatives for communication, sharing, and co-creation.
 This isn’t new – Microsoft Office is 30 years old.
-However, as the web infrastructure and technology tools have matured, growing players like Zoom and Slack continue to catch on.
-The new WFH environment has made video conferencing a reality for millions of workers and messaging services have become the lifeblood of many teams.
+However, as web infrastructure and technology tools have matured, growing players like Zoom and Slack continue to gain traction.
+The new WFH environment has made video conferencing a reality for millions of worker,s and messaging services have become the lifeblood of many teams.
 Today’s indispensable smartphone enables instant communication worldwide.

 Distance work today is enabled by technology more than furniture.
-Still, it’s important to recognize that technology is simply what we call something invented since we were born.
+Still, it’s essential to acknowledge that technology is simply what we call something invented since our birth.
 People under 30 don’t see smartphones or even the internet as technology at all – like a microwave oven, it’s just stuff they use.
 For many young people, new technology has yet to emerge.
 If we really aim to support work, not just furniture, how might we innovate differently?

 Asynchronous work

 The remote work revolution has been underway for several years.
-Asynchronous work has been championed by technology firms like Automattic (which makes Wordpress, the platform that runs a large percentage of all websites) and Basecamp (an early SaaS pioneer and profit beacon), but there are many who remain unconvinced.
+Asynchronous work has been championed by technology firms like Automattic (which creates WordPress, the platform that powers a large percentage of all websites) and Basecamp (an early SaaS pioneer and profit leader), but many remain unconvinced.
 There’s even been a kind of backlash.
-High-profile organizations like IBM have recalled their remote workers based on arguments that closer proximity yields better ideas and productivity.
+High-profile organizations, such as IBM, have recalled their remote workers, citing arguments that closer proximity yields better ideas and productivity.

 Furniture companies have been targeting home office furniture and remote patterns for decades, but even so, the dust has not yet settled on how to balance the opportunity and challenge of working remotely.
 Companies may have to pivot.
 After a month or two at home, even remote work skeptics will have started new habits that may stick.
 Companies like Asana, which evangelize asynchronous work and build tools to support it, will continue to grow.
 What work products will people use at home, and where will they get them?

-Today’s crisis is disruptive, but it may be accelerating changes already underway.
+Today’s crisis is disruptive, but it may also be accelerating changes that are already underway.
 In-person, individual, distance, or asynchronous, it’s likely that among the lasting effects of the coronavirus pandemic will be a change in expectations of how work gets done.
 Disruption creates opportunity, but that doesn’t make the future any more obvious.
-If the office furniture industry experiences a hard reset, there will be winners and losers.
+If the office furniture industry undergoes a hard reset, there will be winners and losers.
 What we do know is that managers manage the known; leaders manage the unknown.

 Leaders decide which problems to solve.
-Furniture has more to offer than supporting work, and work is only partly supported by furniture.
+Furniture offers more than just support for work, and work is only partly supported by furniture.
 The office furniture problem to solve today is how to navigate the changing relationship between furniture and work.